by Christopher Dow

 I call him Smiley.
 Maybe he’s an it, but it looks like a he.
 He pays regular visits to our house, but it’s not as if we’ve ever invited him.
 We’d been living in our house for something less than a year before I noticed him and a couple of other uninvited guests.
 Actually, maybe we were the uninvited guests.

 Our two daughters—Sydney and Mariko, then eleven and ten, respectively—occupied the two upstairs bedrooms, and Julie and I took one of the downstairs bedrooms.
-The second downstairs bedroom we turned into our office.
-This second bedroom had a glass door to a side porch, but because we weren’t using the door at the time and I needed more wall space, I boarded it over with a sheet of plywood.
+We used the second downstairs bedroom as our office.
+This second bedroom had a glass door to a side porch, but because we weren’t using the door at the time and I needed more wall space, I fastened a sheet of plywood over it.

-But the Captain seemed completely oblivious to us, like a faint residue, and indeed, he has faded considerably during the years we’ve lived in the house.
-And after I made renovations to the living room, he seemed, for a time, to have vanished completely.
+The Captain seemed completely oblivious to us, like a faint residue, and indeed, he has faded considerably during the years we’ve lived in the house.
+And after I made renovations to the living room, he seemed, for a time, to vanish completely.

 Three other spirits that we know about have occupied our home at some point, though two of them have not been perceived in a long time.
 One of these was BD, so named because he specified those initials on the Ouija Board, not only to my daughters but to some of their friends who didn’t know about him.
 He seemed to be in his mid twenties.
 Mariko occasionally felt his touch, which was quite cold, and he could bend the flames of candles lit in the girls’ bedrooms.
 BD, too, began to fade after a few years, and Mariko said he’s no longer around.